nthparty/circuitry/README.rst

 Purpose
 -------
-This embedded domain-specific language (DSL) makes it possible to write an algorithm in Python that operates over bit vectors, and then to interpret that algorithm implementation as a circuit definition in order to synthesize a logic circuit.
+This embedded domain-specific language (DSL) makes it possible to write an algorithm in Python that operates over bit vectors, and then to interpret that algorithm implementation as a circuit definition in order to synthesize a logic circuit represented using the `circuit <https://github.com/reity/circuit>`_ library.

 Package Installation and Usage
 ------------------------------